Sydney-Informatics-Hub/geopython/04a-SimpleSpeedUps.md

 area=shapefile.signed_area(corners)
 ```

 - How does this change the timings of your speed tests?
+Hint, it might not be by much.

 <details>
 <summary>Solution</summary>